btmartin721/mecr_boxturtle/README.md

 Here, you can make structure-style barplots with assignment proportions among the UML replicates.
 It saves one barplot per clustering algorithm and puts them all in one PDF file.
 If you ran multiple filtering parameters you can run them all in the for loop.

+Use the *plotting/plotUML_missData_maf_oneDataset.R* script if you are only using a single dataset.

 8. Run *plotting/plotDatedTree.R* to add a phylogeny to the structure-style barplots.